sqlballs/MicrosoftFabricPre-Con/fabricoverview/06 - Microsoft Fabric DevOps.md

 <h2 id="6.3"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">6.3 Source Control integration with Microsoft Fabric</h2>

 The primary integration method for working with Microsoft Fabric in a Source Control system is the git program.
-If you are new to git, [there is a free course you can take here - ensure you understand the material there before continuing](https://learn.microsoft.com/en-us/training/modules/intro-to-git/) since this section will assume knowledge from that course.
+If you are new to git, [there is a free Workshop you can take here - ensure you understand the material there before continuing](https://learn.microsoft.com/en-us/training/modules/intro-to-git/) since this section will assume knowledge from that Workshop.

 When you begin work on a project, you can version the solution at the  workspace level.
 This way, you can keep track of what you have done and undo any changes if you need to.
 You can also see what other people working on the same project have done in the same workspace.
 Using git provides the following advantages: